Annual Meeting and Election

 Persian Cultural Center of San Diego

-PCC’s annual meeting took place on May 18, 2025.
+PCC’s annual meeting took place on May 17, 2026.
 The annual report was presented and was followed by the election process for new Board of Directors members.
-The past year’s activities were presented by Mr. Mahmoud Reza Pirouzian-PCC’s chair, and the ISSD and Peyk reports by Mr. Ali Sadr, Principal of the Iranian School of San Diego and editor–in–chief of Peyk, and the Financial Report by Ms. Fariba Babakhani Ghazi, PCC’s Secretary.
+The past year’s activities were presented by Mr. Mahmoud Reza Pirouzian, PCC’s chair, and the ISSD and Peyk reports by Mr. Ali Sadr, Principal of the Iranian School of San Diego and editor–in–chief of Peyk, and the Financial Report by Ms. Fariba Babakhani Ghazi, PCC’s Treasurer.
 A summary of PCC’s annual report is as follows:

 The Board of Directors and Committee Members for the past year were as follows: